Citizens Financial Group, Inc.

 CFG

-CFG operates as a state commercial bank, providing a wide range of financial services.
+CFG operates in the state commercial banking industry, providing a range of financial services to individuals and businesses.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily